One of the best self-guided trips we have taken with Ryder-Walker. The food and the accommodations were spectacular. We

 Today’s trail is a highly varied hike with sections along coastal paths, village promenades, and forested mountainous trails.
 Visit the Far de Sant Sebastia, the most important historic (and most powerful) lighthouse in the region, situated on a tiny cape surrounded by wild cliffs.
 Arrive at your upscale hotel in the picturesque Aiguablava bay in the early afternoon, with time to visit one of the most beautiful beaches in Spain, known for its crystalline waters.

 Hike through pine and cactus-filled forests, over two small peaks and traverse above dramatic coastal scenery.
 Drop down to the idyllic town of Sa Tuna for lunch, and continue to your unique hotel in the municipality of Begur, a town formed by eight bays each with its own character and crystal-clear water.
 After settling into your hotel, put your legs up and enjoy a glass of local wine before dinner.

 Walk through the historic village of Begur, situated under a medieval castle.
 Take time there to look around.
 Hike inland through forested trails then up to the high viewpoint of Quermany Gros, where on a clear day one can see to the Pyrenees.
 Continue through ancient farmland to the walled medieval village of Pals.
 Pals has a historic center with cobblestone alleyways, Romanesque archways and medieval towers.
 Snap some photos, kick off your hiking books, and settle into your hotel for the night.

 From Pals you will hike to the charming town of Gualta.
-Taxi transfer from the castle to the important fishing port of Roses, first inhabited in the 5th century BC by Greek colonists from Rhodes.
+Taxi transfer from to the important fishing port of Roses, first inhabited in the 5th century BC by Greek colonists from Rhodes.
 The most important and well-preserved Greek and Roman ruins of Catalonia are in this area.